kaynami/font-pair/README.md

 # Font-Pair
 Awesome Google Font Pairings
 With Popular Bible Verses that everyone knows and loves.
+Everyone needs the right set of font pairings.

 # New Feature
 Copy and Paste with just a single click of a button!